Default Value: 127.0.0.1

 Genesys has tested the Screen Recording Service under the following recommended screen resolutions.
-If you use the Screen Recording Service on a computer with different screen resolution than listed above, you should do a field validation of the Screen Recording Service in your setup to ensure that it is working properly.
-If there you encounter unexpected results, Genesys recommends that you set your screen resolution to one of the recommended and tested resolutions listed below.
+If you use the Screen Recording Service on a computer with a different screen resolution than listed above, you should do a field validation of the Screen Recording Service in your setup to ensure that it is working properly.
+If you encounter unexpected results, Genesys recommends that you set your screen resolution to one of the recommended and tested resolutions listed below.

 - 1024 x 768

 - 1280 x 720